 In simple terms, Spanish possessive adjectives are a type of adjective that help you to talk about someone’s possessions or belongings.
-So, we use them when we want to describe who is the owner of a particular object.
+Since they express possession, we use them to say to whom something belongs.

-The most common type of possessive adjectives in Spanish is what people call short-form of possessive adjectives (non-stressed adjectives for us grammar freaks).
-Aside from being short words, these possessive adjectives are distinguished by:
+The most common type of possessive adjectives in Spanish is what people call short-form of possessive adjectives (unstressed adjectives for us grammar freaks).
+These possessive adjectives are distinguished by:

 - Being placed before the noun.